Using Windows Mixed Reality FAQ

 - If you have other Bluetooth devices paired with your PC, such as headphones or gamepads, try removing some.
 Select Settings > Devices > Bluetooth & other devices on your PC, select the devices, and then select Remove device.

-- Remove Bluetooth headphones and speakers in Settings > Devices > Bluetooth & other devices, and turn the devices off.
+- Remove Bluetooth headphones and speakers in Settings > Devices > Bluetooth & other devices, and turn off the devices.

-- If you’re using a USB Bluetooth adapter, make sure it’s plugged into a black USB 2.0 port and is plugged in as far away as possible from any other wireless transmitters or USB flash drives, including the USB connector for your headset.
+- If you’re using a USB Bluetooth adapter, make sure it’s plugged into a black USB 2.0 port.
+Also make sure the adapter is plugged in as far away as possible from any other wireless transmitters or USB flash drives, including the USB connector for your headset.

 - If your PC has built-in Bluetooth and you’re having connection problems, try using a USB Bluetooth adapter instead.
 (To do this, you’ll need to also turn off your built-in Bluetooth radio in Device Manager, and then pair your other Bluetooth devices with the new adapter.)